 After ICSI, the doctor will screen the embryo for five days to measure its size and cell mass.
 On the fifth or sixth day after fertilization, the healthy blastocyst is transferred into the mother's uterus with the help of a narrow tube and ultrasound.
 Transferring the embryo is simple and painless and will take about 5-10 minutes.
 After the transfer, you have to lie down for a couple of minutes, and then you are free to leave the clinic.
 You can take a urine or blood test two weeks later to confirm the pregnancy.

 Problems in Sperm Collection during ICSI

-It is noteworthy that the ICSI method is not 100% successful because it can be impeded for various reasons, including problems in collecting sperm.
-In fact, before undergoing this treatment, it should be determined by tests whether the male sperm is suitable for fertilizing the egg and producing a sufficient number of embryos or not.
+Notably, the ICSI method is not 100% successful because it can be impeded for various reasons, including problems in collecting sperm.
+In fact, before undergoing this treatment, it should be determined by tests whether the male sperm is suitable for fertilizing the egg and producing a sufficient number of embryos.
 After that, the possibility of producing sperm without a doctor's intervention is determined.

 If the male partner cannot produce sperm, sperm is collected from the epididymis (PESA) or the testicles (TESA).
 In some cases, testicular biopsy or sampling of testicular tissue (TESE method) has to be done.